mlin/spVCF/README.md

 $ bgzip -dc my.spvcf.gz | ./spvcf decode > my.decoded.vcf
 ```

 There's also `spvcf squeeze` to apply the QC squeezing transformation to a pVCF, without the sparse quote-encoding.
+This produces valid pVCF that's typically much smaller, although not as small as spVCF.

 The multithreaded encoder should be used only if the single-threaded version is a proven bottleneck.
 It's capable of higher throughput in favorable circumstances, but trades off memory usage and copying.
 The memory usage scales with threads and period.